-Similarly, prophylactic antibiotics have not been shown to be beneficial.
-Dietary gluten restriction, used to reduce mucosal antigen exposure, has also not been shown to preserve kidney function.
+Similarly, prophylactic antibiotics are not beneficial.
+Dietary gluten restriction, used to reduce mucosal antigen exposure, has not been shown to preserve kidney function.
 Phenytoin has also been tried without any benefit.

 A subset of patients with immunoglobulin A nephropathy, who have minimal change disease on light microscopy and clinically have nephrotic syndrome, show an exquisite response to steroids, behaving more or less like minimal change disease.

 In other patients, the evidence for steroids is not convincing.
-Short courses of high-dose steroids have been shown to lack benefit.
+Short courses of high-dose steroids have been shown to lack benefits.

-However, in patients with preserved kidney function and proteinuria (1-3.5g / day), a recent prospective study has shown that a 6-month steroid regimen can decrease proteinuria and preserve kidney function.
+However, in patients with preserved kidney function and proteinuria (1-3.5g / day), a recent prospective study has shown that a 6-month steroid regimen can decrease proteinuria and protect kidney function.

 However, the risks of long-term steroid use must be weighed in such cases.
-It should be noted that the study had 10 years of patient follow-up data and showed a benefit for steroid therapy.
+It should be noted that the study had ten years of patient follow-up data and showed the benefit of steroid therapy.

-There was a lower chance of reaching end-stage renal disease (kidney function so poor that dialysis was required) in the steroid group.
+In the steroid group, there was a lower chance of reaching end-stage renal disease (kidney function so poor that dialysis was required).

 Furthermore, the side effect profile of this drug, including the long-term risk of malignancy and infertility, made it an unfavorable option for use in young adults.

-However, a recent study, in a carefully selected high-risk population of patients with declining glomerular filtration rate, showed that a combination of steroids and cyclophosphamide for the initial 3 months followed by azathioprine for a minimum of 2 years resulted in a preservation function.
+However, a recent study in a carefully selected high-risk population of patients with declining glomerular filtration rates showed a combination of steroids and cyclophosphamide for the initial three months followed by azathioprine for a minimum of 2 years resulted in a preservation function.

 Other agents such as mycophenolate mofetil, cyclosporine, and mizoribine have also been tried with variable results.

-A Mayo Clinic study showed that long-term treatment with omega-3 fatty acids reduces the progression to kidney failure, however, it does not reduce proteinuria in a subgroup of patients at high risk of worsening kidney function.
+A Mayo Clinic study showed that long-term treatment with omega-3 fatty acids reduces the progression to kidney failure.
+However, it does not minimize proteinuria in a subgroup of patients at high risk of worsening kidney function.

-However, fish oil therapy does not have the drawbacks of immunosuppressive therapy.
+However, fish oil therapy does not have the drawbacks of immunosuppressive treatment.
 Also, aside from its unpleasant taste and abdominal discomfort, it is relatively safe to consume.